 Playing to my strengths – Instead of it being just me and a few hardworking and amazing contractors, there will now be essentially a handful of “Lauren’s” running around and working to make this site be the one I always knew it could be.
 At a time in my life when I need to throttle back a bit and make time for my family, there’s someone else to pick things up and continue to accelerate even when I can’t.

 But what does this really mean?

 While Soapbox is taking ownership of the site and some things may look a tad different in the New Year, I’ll still be here every week writing the same as always.
 You will still see me, hear from me, be able to connect to me, write with me, and share with me.

 Essentially, this new arrangement allows me to do what I love – create and connect – while they focus on running the backend of the blog and growing readership.
 I’m super excited about this partnership and I couldn’t be more grateful (there’s that word again!) for what finally feels like the right next step in my life, with the right partner, at the right time.

 So, functionally, nothing will change on your end.
 You’ll still see me.
 (Hopefully) you’ll come back and read the same content that will be here.
 The stuff about money management but also the stuff about my adventures as a new Mom.

 With the holidays coming up it will be quiet around here.
-I know I'm taking some time off this December to spend time with family and I hope you do the same.
+I know I'm taking some time off this December to spend time with family (especially since last year was spent in a whirlwind with our holiday wedding) and I hope you do the same.
 For me personally, I'm taking time to reflect on not only the end of the year but the end of the decade and the end of an “era.”
 Truthfully, there’s been so much going on behind the scenes with this transition, I didn’t feel it was right to just “quietly” sell the site and not say anything.

 But I do hope you come back in January, there's still lots of content from living my own “Financial Best Life” for you to see.